Journey mapping in SaaS

 A journey map can be of great assistance for preventing and breaking down these existing data silos, by providing a central location for linking data that helps all team members keep an overview of important KPIs and how they change, e.g., the number of active and not active users, activity on the tool, usage of specific features.

-Typical challenges of introducing journey mapping to SaaS
+Challenges of introducing journey mapping to SaaS teams

 Getting developers aboard